peterloes/SmartAnimalTraps/README.md

 Lightbarrier 1 and lightbarrier 2 is forbidden to open the Shutter.

-Pushbutton 1 and Pushbutton 2, mounted on the top of the electronical circuit, are able to open and close the shutter.
+Pushbutton 1 and pushbutton 2, mounted on the top of the electronical circuit, are able to open and close the shutter.

 --> Protection against misuse!!!
 Dear follower, please contact me via email to get more information about the used wireless radio module.